 How To Calculate The Number Of Pay Periods In A Year

 It is commonly known that there are 52 weeks in a year, but multiplying by 7 days, that only comes to 364 days.
-In reality, there are 52.143 weeks (365 days) and 52.286 weeks in a leap year (366 days).
+In reality, there are 365 days in a regular year (52.143 weeks) and 366 days in a leap year (52.286 weeks)

-A typical year starts and ends on the same day.
-In a leap year, there are two extra days that can give you another pay period.
+This can happen for other days as well.
+Also, in a leap year, there are two extra days that can give you another pay period.

 Pay Period Vs Payday